JamesCollerton/AWS-CDK-Examples/README.md

-# Welcome to your CDK TypeScript project!
+# AWS CDK Examples

-This is a blank project for TypeScript development with CDK.
+This is a project for TypeScript development with the AWS CDK.
+It contains a small number of example projects used to demonstrate some of the core functionality of the framework.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands